Brooks & Dunn: It Won't Be Christmas Without You and Red Dirt Road

-Brooks and Dunn released a Christmas album in 2002 titled It Won't Be Christmas Without You.
+Brooks and Dunn released their first Christmas album in 2002 titled It Won't Be Christmas Without You.
 Four of its cuts made the country music charts based on seasonal airplay: the title track, "Hangin' 'round the Mistletoe", "Rockin' Little Christmas", and a rendition of "Winter Wonderland".
 It was followed in early 2003 by the duo's eighth studio album, Red Dirt Road, whose title track became the duo's 18th number one on Billboard.
 Two more singles were released from it: "You Can't Take the Honky Tonk Out of the Girl", which spent five weeks in the number-three position, and "That's What She Gets for Loving Me" at number six.
 On the Hot 100, these songs respectively peaked at 25, 39, and 53.
 As with Steers & Stripes, Red Dirt Road was certified platinum.
+The album featured a rock-oriented sound compared to the duo's previous releases.

 Erlewine described Red Dirt Road as a concept album in his review of it, saying that its title track and other songs offered a "tribute to their roots and upbringing".
 Nash gave the album an A-minus rating, saying that Brooks & Dunn "dig even deeper" on the album; she also referred to the title track as a "gutsy account of the terrible beauty of coming of age".
 A less favorable review came from Country Standard Time, whose critic Jeffrey B. Remz called it "satisfactory, but not much more".
 Both Nash and Remz compared "You Can't Take the Honky Tonk Out of the Girl" to the sound of The Rolling Stones.